 What kinds of epilepsy are there?

 Epilepsy is more properly known as “the epilepsies”, as there are dozens of different seizure disorders and syndromes in the International Classification.
-Most basically, however, epilepsy is classified into either Generalized or Partial seizures.
+Most basically, however, epilepsy is classified into either Generalized or Focal seizures.
 In people younger than age 40, about 50% of new cases of epilepsy are generalized seizures, and 50% are partial.

-What are Partial seizures?
+What are Focal seizures? (previously called Partial seizures)

 What are Generalized seizures?